Undergraduate Concentration in Machine Learning

 - 10-418 Machine Learning for Structured Data

-Students need to take three courses from the following list.
+Students need to take three courses from the following list, each being at least 9 units.
 Students may substitute one of these courses with one semester of an SCS Senior Honors Thesis or equivalent senior research credit.

 - 10-417 Intermediate Deep Learning or 11-485 Introduction to Deep Learning or 10-707 Topics in Deep Learning